NataTimos/Counting-game-React/README.md

 # Counting-game-React

-Simple playing game on React
+Simple counting game using React, JSX, babel

+Html, CSS, JS in the one file

 ## Link to the GitPage of Counting gaame :) [Counting](https://natatimos.github.io/Counting-game-React/)